Streamixph/Rstream/README.md

 ---

-# 🚀 Streamix PH Stream
+# 🚀 Watch Movies Streamix PH Stream

 A **Telegram Streaming Bot** powered by **Pyrogram**, designed **Docker-only** for fast, stable, and scalable streaming.